conan-io/docs/integrations/other.rst

 - First, search in bintray.
-Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, and evolve faster without depending on the conan releases.
+Generators can now be created and contributed by users as regular packages, so you can depend on them, use versioning, and evolve faster without depending on the Conan releases.
 See :ref:`generator packages <dyn_generators>`.
 - You can use the **text or json generator**.
-It will generate a text file, simple to read and to parse that you can easily parse with your tools to extract the required information.
+It will generate a text file which is simple to read and to parse that you can easily parse with your tools to extract the required information.
-- Use the **conanfile data model** and access its properties and values, so you can directly call your build system with that information, without requiring to generate a file.
+- Use the **conanfile data model** and access its properties and values, so you can directly call your build system with that information, without requiring you to generate a file.
-- Write and **create your own generator**.
-So you can upload it, version and reuse it, as well as share it with your team or community.
+- Write and **create your own generator**, so you can upload it, version and reuse it, as well as share it with your team or community.
 Check :ref:`generator packages <dyn_generators>` too.